thomasbad/Simple_Website_Watchdog/README.md

 # Simple_Website_Watchdog
-A simple watchdog which will monitor the website
+A simple watchdog which will monitor the website, and send email to notify if the website cannot return code 200